Olical/EventEmitter/README.md

     npm install dox dustjs-linkedin

-Then you can run `make docs` to build from the JSDoc comments found within the source code.
+Then you can run `tools/doc.sh` to build from the JSDoc comments found within the source code.
 The built documentation will be placed in `docs/api.md`.
 I actually keep this inside the repository so each version will have it's documentation stored with it.

 ## Minifying